Unless you work exclusively in the studio, you’ll probably have to fix bad lighting in photos at some point in your photographic journey.

 How to Fix Bad Lighting in an iPhone Photo

+How to fix lighting in photos on the iPhone is easy.
 You can use the Auto Enhancement feature in the app Photos to fix bad lighting on your iPhone.

 Simply open the image you want and tap on Edit (upper right corner).
-Then, tap on the magic wand icon for the Auto Enhance.
+Then, tap on the magic wand icon for Auto Enhance.
 Swipe to adjust the intensity and click Done when you’re satisfied.

 Otherwise, you can manually fix the lighting using the Exposure, Brightness, Saturation, and White Balance tools.